codegod100/crdt/README.md

 ## Notes & Caveats

 - WebSocket endpoints: the `webui` client resolves its RPC target from `VITE_WORKER_URL`; when unset it falls back to the current origin (or `ws://localhost:8787` during localhost development).
-In local dev run `pnpm wrangler dev --remote` so the Durable Object backing the WebSocket RPC is available.
+In local dev run `pnpm wrangler dev` so the Durable Object backing the WebSocket RPC is available locally (use `--remote` only if you want to target Cloudflare's environment).
 - Playwright/browser tests are not wired up; prioritise build and type checks.
 - WebAssembly modules are bundled for Cloudflare Workers, with fallbacks for other environments.